This website uses cookies to ensure you get the best experience on our website. Learn more

 It's no accident that the place is also known as The Rock Painting Lodge, for here – amidst the rugged terrain of the remote Erongo Mountains – the San people were recording their way of life in art more than 2,000 years ago.

-It’s fitting, then, that Ai Aiba is a simple lodge, its deeply thatched roofs and small windows keeping the extremes of weather at bay.
+It's fitting, then, that Ai Aiba is a simple lodge, its deeply thatched roofs and huge windows keeping the extremes of weather at bay.

-That’s not to say it goes without creature comforts: air conditioning in the 20 en-suite rooms is welcome in the summer heat, while enjoying a coffee in your own living area or veranda is the perfect way to unwind in privacy.
+That's not to say it goes without creature comforts: air conditioning in the 20 en-suite rooms is welcome in the summer, while enjoying a coffee or cold drink on your own veranda is the perfect way to unwind in privacy.

 The main area is comfortable, too, with tables laid for good, home-cooked meals, a warming fire for winter evenings and a bar on hand for cooling drinks.